Editor's Note: This is the final report in a three-part analysis of the controversial Ayman al-Zawahiri letter.

 The U.S. war against jihadism, both its military and political components, is responsible for the jihadists' current situation — they realize that they cannot continue much longer on the path they have taken since before Sept.
 11, 2001.
 Until the attacks, Western governments, especially the United States, viewed the jihadists as a low-intensity regional terrorist phenomenon that could be handled by law enforcement.
 Meanwhile, even as some governments in the Muslim world were colluding with jihadists because of their own foreign and domestic policy needs, the Muslim masses were ignoring them or, in some cases, flirting with them — not realizing that these transnational Islamist militants posed a security threat for Muslims as well.
 All of this allowed al Qaeda and its jihadist allies to flourish, while no outside factor required them to re-evaluate their course of action.
 Furthermore, their clear objectives and ability to move ahead with their plans created a general harmony within the ranks as regards their ideology, objectives and policies.

 That situation no longer exists.
-Not only have the jihadists suffered physical losses in terms of men, money and infrastructure, but they also have been challenged at the intellectual and ideological level — even from within.
+Not only have the jihadists suffered physical losses in terms of men, money and infrastructure, they have also been challenged at the intellectual and ideological level — even from within.
 Like any political actor faced with both external and internal threats, they are being forced to deal with issues of credibility, relevance and the survivability of their organization and its cause.
 Subjected to a rude awakening, the Muslim world also is taking stock — albeit gradually — of the problems the jihadists have created.
 The Muslim masses, which never supported the jihadists even before Sept.
 11, are now less and less willing to ignore them or try to use them to their advantage.

 Meanwhile, moderate Muslims have started coming to the fore, shrinking the jihadists' potential pool of support.
 This has caused al Qaeda to take a hard look at its ideology as well as its methods — and to realize that it is way behind the curve when it comes to politics.
 In other words, the leadership understands that the network's military accomplishments have not translated into political support from the masses — even though they are desperately trying to pull Muslim public opinion toward their cause.